Looking for a Free Place to Stay in London?

 Becoming a house sitter is ideal for many people looking to find quick property in London without the hassle or expense of buying a house or staying in hostels.
 With websites like Trustedhousesitters.com and Housecarers.com, anyone can register for only £3 to 7 a month, and begin to search for houses around the world.Become a House Sitter Here

 Housesitting can range from one night to a year, and is a fantastic way of staying in London without the hassle or expense of booking a hotel or hostel, completely free of charge, with only the need to keep the house tidy and safe- and any pets cared for and well-fed- standing in the way of a free and fantastic holiday in one of the greatest cities in the world.
-Check out our guide featuring house sitting tips and tricks.
+Check out our guide featuring house sitting tips and tricks as well as our detailed guide to house sitting in London in 2022.

 While each site has a small fee included in the signing-up price- ranging from £5.95 a month to around £20, for the most basic services- it is clear that this is a great deal less than any other form of accommodation while staying in the capital, where even Premier Inns in the city can cost upwards of £200 pounds.
 Add to this the use of a kitchen, bathroom, and television, among many other features only found in an empty house, and the price is well worth it.
 Find out more about Home Exchange here.